jbasiglio/fueldb/README.md

 FuelDB
 ======

-A realtime database using websockets
+A realtime database

-You can go to this [website](https://wonderfuel.io/fueldb/) to read the full documentation
+You can visit our [website](https://wonderfuel.io/fueldb/) to read the full documentation

 ## Usage ##

+### Download ###

+Check in the release section to download the latest version or find it [here](http://wonderfuel.io/fueldb/download.php).

 ### Installing ###